 Following adoption of the Devon Waste Plan, we have published the Waste Management and Infrastructure Supplementary Planning Document to assist in the Plan’s implementation.

-This sets out the programme of production of the emerging Devon Minerals Plan, the Devon Waste Plan and any other document the Council is looking to produce.
-The Fourth Revision of the Scheme was published on 20th July 2015.
+This sets out the programme of production of the Devon Minerals Plan, the Devon Waste Plan and any other document the Council is looking to produce.
+The Fifth Revision of the Scheme was published on 20th July 2015.

 We produce Monitoring Reports annually to assess the performance in implementing the Minerals and Waste Development Scheme and the adopted policies.
 All Monitoring Reports that have been produced are listed below.
 From 2004/05 to 2012/13, each Annual Monitoring Report addressed both minerals and waste and covered the period from 1 April to 31 March.
 However, from 2013, separate reports have been produced for minerals (covering the calendar year) and waste (covering the financial year) to reflect the different periods for which the relevant data are collected.